FREE Case Evaluation

 In many of these cases, an emergency protective order is issued by a legal authority (such as a judge or magistrate) to protect members of a family from further alleged abuse.
 This order can be given as a written or oral order.

 In normal assault and battery cases in Virginia, § 19.2-151 allows for the alleged victim of the assault to state to a court that satisfactory civil penalties have been enforced.
 This allows a court to elect to dismiss charges against a person being held for the alleged crime.
 This doctrine is commonly known as accord and satisfaction.
 In domestic violence cases, however, this provision does not apply.

 Virginia considers domestic violence a pattern of sexual, physical, or emotional abuse and so punishes those convicted of domestic violence based on their existing criminal record.
 First time offenders may receive a sentence of up to one year in jail and/or a fine of $2,500.
 Upon his or her third conviction, however, a convicted party is guilty of a Class 6 felony, which can carry a potential penalty of up to five years in prison and/or a $2,500.00 fine.

 In addition, any conviction involving domestic violence may trigger the federal ban on possession of a firearm by a domestic violence offender.
 This ban is significant because of the many professions in which the ability to possess a firearm is essential for employment, such as military service or law enforcement.
 Those charged with a violation of Section 18.2-57.2 should thus consider all ramifications of a possible conviction when consulting with one of the attorneys with our firm.
-Contact a Virginia gun lawyer with our firm for a free consultation so that we can help answer any questions that you have during an investigation and possible trial.
+Contact a lawyer for a free consultation so that we can help answer any questions that you have regarding an investigation and possible trial.

 Prince William County